nginx/nginx/.github/pull_request_template.md

 ### Checklist

 Before creating a PR, run through this checklist and mark each as complete:
-- [ ] I have read the [`CONTRIBUTING`](https://github.com/nginx/nginx/blob/main/CONTRIBUTING.md) document
+- [ ] I have read the [`CONTRIBUTING`](https://github.com/nginx/nginx/blob/main/CONTRIBUTING.md) document.
-- [ ] If applicable, I have added tests that prove my fix is effective or that my feature works
+- [ ] If applicable, I have added tests that prove my fix is effective or that my feature works.
-- [ ] If applicable, I have checked that any relevant tests pass after adding my changes
+- [ ] If applicable, I have checked that any relevant tests pass after adding my changes.